-Food additives are compounds that companies add to food products in order to enhance their flavor or color, or to prevent them from spoiling.
+- Food additives are compounds that companies add to food products to enhance their flavor and color or prevent spoiling.

-Dr. Blaylock calls these chemicals that are added to many modern food products “excitotoxins” because they cause certain brain cells to get excited and begin to fire off signals rapidly.
+- Dr. Blaylock calls these chemicals added to many modern food products “excitotoxins” because they cause certain brain cells to get excited and fire off signals rapidly.

-We have an abundance of children with attention deficit disorders, autism, mood disorders and mental illnesses.
-Practitioners have seen children with seizure disorders that when taken off processed foods and fed Essential Fatty Acids (EFAs) and organic homemade baby food had a disappearance of their seizures.
+Practitioners have seen children with seizure disorders that, when taken off processed foods and fed Essential Fatty Acids (EFAs) and organic homemade baby food, had a disappearance of their seizures.

-Fortunately, there are simple lifestyle choices that do the opposite – they help us to appear lean, strong, and energized.
+Fortunately, simple lifestyle choices do the opposite – they help us appear lean, strong, and energized.

 The anti-inflammatory lifestyle is a way of living in which a family or individual “stacks” positive nutritional habits and self-care protocols to improve daily quality of life by: